*This post may contain affiliate links. Please read the full disclosure here.

 Bag of nuts (your choice)

-When its 3 pm every day, my mind is ready for a snack.
-It’s like something I don’t have control over -ha!
-The best option (instead of a bag of crisps) is a DIY trail mix.
+When its 3 pm every day, my mind is ready for a snack, and the most filling healthy option I found were some trail mix.
 You can get super creative and throw in whatever you can get your hands on.
 Dried cranberries, raisins, apricots, figs, almonds, pistachios, walnuts, pecan nuts or even date fruit.
 And if you are confused on how to decide, look what’s on sale and buy them.

 Mix them up together and put them in zip-lock pouches.
 I keep a few of the bags in the car, at home and in my handbag, as they can be really useful when out and about.
 Saves spending money on a snack bar right?